 What Happens when Electronics are Not Recycled Properly

 Businesses also have to figure out what to do with old equipment once it has been replaced.
 This is the part of IT asset management where the ball often gets dropped, and equipment and devices end up languishing in a closet or storeroom somewhere, or alternately, getting dumped.
-Both are terrible options that put your company and your customers at risk, and the latter is also harmful to the environment.
+Both are terrible options that put your company and your customers at risk, and the latter can also be harmful to the environment.

 Even worse, these options do not comply with consumer privacy laws.
 As a responsible business, it’s imperative that you properly recycle e-waste.
 What happens when you don’t?
-Nothing good.

 Growing Landfills and Pollution